 Insulin Tolerance Test

-According to the Journal of Diabetes Investigation, the insulin tolerance test (ITT) is useful for evaluating insulin sensitivity in diabetes.
+A glucose tolerance test is commonly used to diagnose diabetes.
+According to the Journal of Diabetes Investigation, the insulin tolerance test (ITT) is also useful for evaluating insulin sensitivity in diabetes.
 What’s more, taking an insulin tolerance test can offer more objective insight to experienced symptoms.

 During the test, insulin will be given.
 Periodic blood samples, and sometimes urine samples, will then be collected.
 A simple blood glucose test may also be administered.

-Pre-diabetes can be identified by with a simple blood test.
-A fasting blood sugar reading between 100 to 124 mg/dL indicates pre-diabetes, which is essentially a wake-up call to make healthier changes.
+Prediabetes can be identified with a simple blood test.
+A fasting blood sugar reading between 100 to 124 mg/dL indicates prediabetes.
+This is essentially a wake-up call to make healthier changes.

 Making lifestyle changes can reverse insulin resistance and the risk of a diabetes diagnosis.